 • Instant oats: You can use store-bought instant oats or quickly grind up rolled oats in a blender or food processor.
 You can also use oat flour.
 All work to make an oatmeal bar with a nicely uniform consistency.

-• Peanut butter: Peanut butter adds protein and beneficial fats to help the bars keep us satisfied.
+• Peanut butter: Peanut butter adds protein and beneficial fats to help keep us satisfied.
 It also helps the bars hold together easily without using egg.
 To make these nut-free, use sunflower seed butter.
-(You can also use almond butter if you prefer.)
+(You can also use almond butter, if you prefer.)

 • Milk: I usually use whole milk in my baking, but any kind of plain unsweetened milk will work here.